neokt/neokt.github.io/_posts/2016-10-09-women-dialogue-box-office.md

    When all was said and done, my compiled dataset consisted of 662 records!

-**3. Feature engineering** - In addition to the cleanup activities above, I engineered features and targets such that they could be better used in the model and/or be indicative of gender.
+3. **Feature engineering** - In addition to the cleanup activities above, I engineered features and targets such that they could be better used in the model and/or be indicative of gender.
 This included:
   * Using the python package Genderizer to help impute the gender of the director, writer, and (lead) actors
   * Using regular expressions to obtain a numerical representation of award wins and nominations, based on a text blurb
   * Calculating ROI as domestic total gross over production budget, to account for the strong correlation between the two

-**4. Exploratory Data Analysis** - I wanted to see if my data would confirm if the gender bias exists in movie making.
+4. **Exploratory Data Analysis** - I wanted to see if my data would confirm if the gender bias exists in movie making.
 The results were stark and clear:
    ![Exploring the data for gender bias][chart2]
   * From my compiled dataset, only 25% of lead actors, 7.5% of writers, and 4% of directors were female
   * The median of words spoken by females as a % of total dialogue was only 26%